Luca Kerber: Career

 Kerber played for the youth team of SSV Pachten, before joining the academy of 1.
 FC Saarbrücken in 2016.
 He made his professional debut for Saarbrücken's first team in the 3.
 Liga on 9 January 2021, starting in an away match against SV Meppen, which finished as a 1–0 loss.

+On 9 April 2024, Kerber signed a three-year contract with Bundesliga club 1.
+FC Heidenheim, effective in July 2024.